wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-log-on-windows-server.md

 ## Troubleshooting tips

-Here are a few things to try quickly in the portal:
+Here are a few things to try:

--	For problems with the Remote Desktop connection, try resetting the configuration.
+-	If the **Connect** button is inactive or you are having other problems with the Remote Desktop connection, try resetting the configuration.
 From the virtual machine dashboard, under **Quick Glance**, click **Reset remote configuration**.
 -	For problems with your password, try resetting it.
 From the virtual machine dashboard, under **Quick Glance**, click **Reset password**.

 If those tips don't work or aren't what you need, see [Troubleshoot Remote Desktop connections to a Windows-based Azure Virtual Machine](/documentation/articles/virtual-machines-troubleshoot-remote-desktop-connections).
 This article walks you through diagnosing and resolving common problems.